WNYE (FM): Conversion to FM

+During 1956–58, WNYE and the New York City Board of Education developed educational programming for classroom use, series like "Americans to Remember" and "Hands Across the World".
+WNYE shared broadcast copies with the National Association of Educational Broadcasters (NAEB) which were distributed via the NAEB Tape Network and rebroadcast by member stations, e.g. WOSU's School of the Air (Ohio).

 In April 1967, the Board of Education added a television station, WNYE-TV (channel 25), also broadcasting classroom instruction programs and other educational shows.

 In the mid-1990s, WNYE's studios were moved to nearby George Westinghouse High School in Downtown Brooklyn.

 In December 2004, the Department of Education transferred the WNYE-FM-TV licenses to the New York City Department of Information Technology and Telecommunications.
 This integrated WNYE-FM-TV's operations with those of the city-owned cable television services CUNY-TV and Crosswalks Television Network, to form NYC Media.
 WNYE's format remained largely unchanged at that time, but in March 2007 the station was rebranded as "Radio New York, WNYE 91.5 FM".
 On February 11, 2008, station management announced a partnership with Seattle station KEXP-FM to produce a new format branded as "Radio Liberation", featuring indie rock music simulcast from KEXP.
 The format started on March 24, 2008, replacing a number of NPR, BBC and Public Radio International shows.

 In 2009 it launched its digital programming with a new transmitter located at the Condé Nast Building (4 Times Square).
 In the early 2010s, WNYE carried New York Islanders hockey games, simulcast with WRHU in Hempstead, New York.
 On June 1, 2011, KEXP was replaced with "The Alternate Side" from Fordham University's WFUV.
 It featured indie rock and alternative rock programming.
 This ended on August 21, 2015.